 The fashion industry has an annual carbon footprint of about 3.3 billion tonnes CO2e.
-This is close to the combined carbon footprint of all countries in the EU.
+This is close to the combined carbon

 The fashion industry consumes an estimated 79 billion cubic metres of fresh water annually.

 20% to 35% of microplastics in the marine environment are from synthetic clothing.